- Address Checksum: Checksum validation is a way to determine if an address is valid and does not contain typos.

 - dRNG (Decentralized Random Number Generator): This random number generator is required in Fast Probabilistic Consensus (FPC) to make the consensus model more resilient to attacks.
 In the case of conflicting transactions, the FPC votes on the transactions in question in several rounds.
 The threshold at which a node changes its mind in this vote is 50% +/- a small random deviation (using dRNG).
 In order to avoid stalemate or a specific outcome in the voting, this additional random component prevents potentially malicious nodes from influencing the voting process.

-- Dust-Spending (IOTA 1.5): Someone who wants to harm IOTA could automatically send 1i for years to repeatedly recreated addresses, driving up the ledger’s memory requirements to the point where a full-node would eventually only run on large servers.
+- Dust Protection (IOTA 1.5): Someone who wants to harm IOTA could automatically send 1i for years to repeatedly recreated addresses, driving up the ledger’s memory requirements to the point where a full-node would eventually only run on large servers.
 Some kind of pledge solution will be implemented after the Chrysalis update: Only if the value transfer is less than the equivalent of 0.003 cents must the receiving address be previously charged with a certain minimum balance, otherwise the value transaction will not be accepted.
 This means that only the one who wants to make microtransactions must “previously” charge the destination address with 1 Ki.
 So the first transaction must be a 1 Ki initial transaction for the following microtransactions.
 This will probably be able to be regulated automatically by the Wallet.
 Also the addresses with Colored Coins have to be tokenized.
 After the Coordicide, there will be another solution for IOTA 2.0.

 - Eclipse attack: A cyber attack that aims to isolate a specific user rather than attack the entire network.

 - Entropy: In cryptology, this term represents a measure of the “disorder” in texts.
 Entropy is usually abbreviated with the Greek capital letter Η.